e-democracy/edem.sponsors/README.txt

 ===========

 This egg provides the sidebar Sponsors block.
-If available, it simply pulls in whatever code is provided for a context's sponsorcode property.
+If available, it simply pulls in whatever code is provided for a context's `sponsorcode` property.

+The title for this block defaults to 'Thank You'.
+This can be overridden via the `sponsortitle` property of a context.

 Resources
 =========